 What we do

-We identify mainstream narratives of AI, challenge those that don’t serve us, and imagine alternatives.
 Our research is guided by decolonial, intersectional, feminist, and participatory approaches.
-These methods help us surface perspectives often overlooked, question who gets to shape AI, and collectively build knowledge with the people most affected by it.
+These methods help us surface perspectives often overlooked, and question who gets to shape AI.

 8-month cross-disciplinary project reimagining AI beyond Silicon Valley ideologies through community sessions, web-woven essays, Miro boards, and zines.